What is Cap Rate Formula?

 - Further, it can also be an indicator of the amount of time a real estate will take to recover the entire investment in that real estate property.
 Let us assume that a property offers a cap rate of around 10% cap which means that it will take 10 years (= 100% ÷ 10%) for the investor to recover the entire investment.

 This has been a guide to Cap Rate Formula.
 Here we discuss its practical examples to understand the Cap Rate Equation.
-Here we also provide you with Cap Rate Formula Calculator with a downloadable excel template.
+Here we also provide you with a Cap Rate Formula Calculator with a downloadable excel template.
 You can learn more about financial analysis from the following articles –